 In a nutshell, no. In the early days of DL, organizations like AMBA and AACSB outright ridiculed the concept of distance learning.
 (They certainly changed their tune now.)
 As I said before, the EBS MBA was built from the ground up as a DL program based on years of research on management education and experience with major industry executive education programs.
 After years of success, EBS sees no reason to change their program just to satisfy an outside marketing agency.

-Question 6: Will not having AACSB accreditation affect my ability to get a job or into a PhD/DBA program?
+Question 6: I was told AACSB is the "gold standard."
+Will not having AACSB accreditation affect my ability to get a job or into a PhD/DBA program?

+First of all, don't believe the hype.
 I have never heard of a case where someone was not offered a job because their program was not AACSB.
-Most employers and universities require regional accreditation or the foreign equivalent.
+Most employers and universities require regional accreditation (not AACSB) or the foreign equivalent.
 The foreign equivalent to regional accreditation in the UK is the Royal Charter, which Heriot-Watt does have.
 I haven't heard of any employer that requires AACSB accreditation for employment.
-Some employers might require it for tuition reimbursement, but I don't know of any.
+Some employers might use it as a hurdle for employees to claim tuition reimbursement, but I don't know of any.

 As for doctorate programs, some AACSB doctorate programs might require taking additional "leveling" courses.
 Some might not.
 I had no programs getting into my program at University of Florida with the Heriot-Watt MBA.
 In fact, they allowed me to transfer 30 credit hours from the EBS MBA towards my PhD.